pycon-mentored-sprints/community-handbook/docs/participants/04-git-etiquette.md

 ## Reviewing Pull Requests

-It's a reviewers responsibility to ensure:
+It's a reviewers' responsibility to ensure:

 * Commit history is excellent
 * Good changes are propagated quickly